Epicodus-Curriculum/intro-full-stack/0_1_epicodus_intro_to_pair_programming.md

 **Q**: _“What if I am the driver and I don’t know what to do?”_
-**A**: That’s okay and it is important to communicate that with your pair.
+**A**: That's okay and it is important to communicate that with your pair.
 Being a developer means being comfortable with saying “I don’t know but I can find out.”
 Perhaps you and your pair could revisit a previous lesson that might help or look something up together?
 Do your best to verbalize what you don’t understand.

 ## Check in with your Pair